mickael-kerjean/filestash-website/_docs/index.md

 ---

 To use Filestash, you can either:
-1. selfhost it on your own server and manage everything all by yourself: [install documentation](/docs/install-and-upgrade/)
+1. selfhost it on your own server and manage everything yourself: [see the documentation](/docs/install-and-upgrade/)
 2. get the best solution for your needs by becoming a customer: [see the pricing](/pricing/)

 <p class="center">